 Water plants – If you’ve never tried this, I highly recommend starting with outdoor plants because most of the water will end up on the ground.
 I purchased a small watering can “toy” from the dollar store as it was the perfect size for my daughter, just to make things a little easier (and wasted less water in one spot).

-Other Possible Chores for Your Toddler
+Other Possible Easy Chores for Toddlers

 Help sort laundry – Show your toddler how to sort and match clothes.